duleorlovic/blog/_posts/2015-11-11-seo-advices.md

 Some reasons could be [post](https://moz.com/ugc/8-reasons-why-your-site-might-not-get-indexed)

 * server can not respond fast enough to all crawler requests, maybe it will help to reoder sitemap

-All links in sitemap should return 200 (not redirection 3xx).
-Also you need to check [this answer](https://support.google.com/webmasters/answer/2642366?hl=en) for duplicates (this is common for angular since data is fetched after page load), canonical url (this is common when you have search queries that return same results).
+* All links in sitemap should return 200 (not redirection 3xx).
+Also you need to check [this answer](https://support.google.com/webmasters/answer/2642366?hl=en) for duplicates (this is common for angular since data is fetched after page load), canonical url (this is common when you have search queries that return same results)

 If you have more domains on same server than you need to iterate for each `default_host` and to call `SitemapGenerator::Sitemap.ping_search_engines`